Staff Product Designer

 Students applying to college receive enormous amounts of outreach.
 The problem wasn't a lack of messages.
 It was that students couldn't distinguish the ones that mattered.
 We interviewed 13 students and pulled behavioral data on what they actually opened.
 The pattern was sharp: students glanced at messages but only clicked in when they recognized the school name.
 Everything else got filtered as noise, and once a channel earned that filter, it didn't get unfiltered.

 Sales wanted to sell lead lists so schools could message students who hadn't engaged.
-The Director of Product was building partner value around it.
 I argued the moment we let in unengaged outreach, we'd recreate the email problem we were solving, and lose the open rate that made Inbox worth building.

 ✓ Belongs in Inbox